 How often you should wash your bra?

-Believe it or not, this is a topic that’s pretty controversial.
-Since it’s an undergarment some people would say that it should be washed after each use and others say that you can go one or two weeks in between washes.
+Believe it or not, this is a topic that's often debated.
+Since bras are undergarments, some people say that they should be washed after each use like underwear and others say that you can go one or two weeks in between washes.

-While it’s true that washing too much will cause extra wear and tear on the delicate fabric, not washing enough creates a breeding ground for bacteria.
+While it's true that washing too much will cause extra wear and tear on the delicate fabrics, not washing enough creates a breeding ground for bacteria.

-There are also other factors to consider, like how many bras are in the rotation, what’s the weather like, and what kinds of activities are you doing?
+There are also other factors to consider, like how many bras are in your rotation, what's the weather like, and what kinds of activities you're doing.

 How many times can you wear a bra before washing it?